IvanBorislavovDimitrov/News-Website-Spring/README.md

 # Starcraft-News-SpringApp
-This is website for news about Starcraft and something more.
-It's project for fun.
+This is a website for news about Starcraft and something more.
+It's a project for fun.